-- a deed, mortgage, lease, current home owner's or renter's insurance declaration page, or current real property tax bill; - a utility bill or receipt of utility installation issued within ninety days of enrollment; - a paycheck or paystub issued to the parent or student within ninety days of the date of enrollment that includes the address of the parent's or student's primary residence: - the most current available bank statement issued to the parent or student that includes the address of the parent's or student's primary residence; or - any other official document issued to the parent or student that includes the address of the parent's or student's primary residence.
-This Policy supercedes any contrary or additional requirements imposed by the respective public school district.
+- a deed, mortgage, lease, current home owner's or renter's insurance declaration page, or current real property tax bill; - a utility bill or receipt of utility installation issued within ninety days of enrollment; - a paycheck or paystub issued to the parent or student within ninety days of the date of enrollment that includes the address of the parent's or student's primary residence; - the most current available bank statement issued to the parent or student that includes the address of the parent's or student's primary residence; - a voter registration card; - documented affirmation of address of student's parent(s) from district of residence where parent(s) currently resides; - Notarized affirmation from parent(s) of current residence address; - USPS return receipt from certified letter sent to parent(s) by district of residence; - Written confirmation from the Department of Job and Family Services of current address of the parent(s); or - Written confirmation from a local law enforcement agency of the current address of the parent(s). - any other official document issued to the parent or student that includes the address of the parent's or student's primary residence.